 On the other hand, a separation or divorce is a significant life change.
 Separation or divorce will rarely be comfortable or pain-free, and should not be embarked on casually.
-What many younger couples fail to realize in time, is that marriages usually do not fail suddenly because of some mysterious outside force, but through consistent neglect. leading to the gradual accumulation of marriage problems.
+What many younger married couples fail to realize in time, is that healthy marriages usually do not suddenly become broken marriages because of some mysterious outside force, but through consistent neglect. leading to the gradual accumulation of marriage problems.

 The signs of this can be seen long before they reach the critical point of indicating a broken marriage, often becoming evident to people outside the relationship before the couple can see it themselves.
 If you can discern any of the following in your own marriage, it may be time to evaluate the state of your marriage, prepare to put in some work (even though it may not yet feel urgent), and attempt to save your marriage.

 You may make many small compromises each day, such as "I'll make dinner if you wash the dishes," but when it comes to making a meaningful sacrifice for your partner's happiness, such as spending family challenges and large financial decisions, successful couples compromise out of love for their spouse, whereas individuals in a broken marriage do so for their own personal gain.

 Arguing Instead of Discussing

-Discussions are a healthy part of marriage, but when these conversations turn into fights, they are often better off if they are stopped completely.
+Discussions are a crucial component of marriage work, but when these conversations turn into fights, they are often better off if they are stopped completely.
 Real conversation implies talking about relevant issues, instead of criticizing each other.
 It enlists active listening instead of just waiting for your turn to talk.

-Having the occasional argument is by no means a sign of a relationship in trouble, but how you conduct yourselves during stress can be crucial.
+Having the occasional argument is by no means a sign of a relationship in trouble, but how you conduct yourselves during moments of stress can be crucial.
 Not everyone is skilled at listening well and controlling what they say when emotions are running high.
 Luckily, couples therapy, and specifically conflict handling, can be of great help for mitigating intense emotions, and can even strengthen the marriage foundation.

 The Left Hand Doesn't Know What the Right Is Doing

 There is such a thing as requiring too much communication, such as asking to be called every hour throughout the day.
 However, every couple should be comfortable enough to share the significant events and concerns in their lives, including those stemming from work, health, and finances.
 Not being open about these topics prevents your partner from supporting you as much as they might want to, and can bring about a variety of issues that could lead to or be viewed as a symptom of a broken marriage.

 Fixing the Broken Marriage Doesn't Seem Worth the Effort

 The emotional tone of most failed marriages isn't passionate outrage, but rather exhausted indifference.
 It's actually rare for a relationship to fall apart under sudden strain.
-Marriages are more likely to slowly dwindle over several months or years.
+Unhappy marriages are more likely to slowly dwindle over several months or years.